-- For a main meal, add 1 1/2 pounds smoked or fresh Hungarian sausage.
+- To make this a full meal, add 1 1/2 pounds smoked or fresh Hungarian sausage.

 - For a lunch, serve in a bowl topped with a fried egg.

-- French Ratatouille Recipe: This traditional vegetable stew originated as a poor man’s dish in Nice, France.
+- French Ratatouille: This traditional vegetable stew originated as an inexpensive dish in Nice, France.
 These days, the stew is known and loved around the world and is often considered gourmet fare.

-- Serbian Ajvar Recipe: This roasted eggplant-sweet-pepper mixture is sometimes referred to as vegetarian caviar.
-It can be mashed or left chunky, depending on personal taste, and served as a relish, vegetable or spread on country-style white bread like pogacha as an appetizer.
+- Serbian Ajvar: This roasted eggplant-sweet-pepper mixture is sometimes referred to as vegetarian caviar.
+It can be mashed or left chunky, depending on personal taste, and served as a relish or vegetable, or spread on country-style white bread like pogacha as an appetizer.
 Its smoky flavor is a great match for grilled or roasted meats, especially lamb.

-- Basque Piperade Recipe: This is a spicy tomato-pepper sauce with many of the same components as lecso.
+- Basque Piperade: This is a spicy tomato-pepper sauce with many of the same components as lecsó.
 It can be used as a stewing or braising ingredient or a garnish to a finished dish.
 A pinch of sugar mellows out the sharp tang and acidity of the tomatoes and peppers.